interactiveimmersivehq/Introduction-to-touchdesigner/README.md

 Access
 =============================

 There are multiple ways to access an Introduction to TouchDesigner 088.
 The first is to download the full package, which includes a PDF of the book, all the example .toe files, as well as hours of HD video content.
+Note: this is the only way to currenlt get all the HD video content, since they're too large to host on GitHub.
 The link for this is below:

 https://d31vryd1jmut49.cloudfront.net/Introduction+To+TouchDesigner.zip